CalderaWP/caldera-js/packages/forms/README.md

 #### The `rows` prop
 Main Rules:
 * A row MUST have a `rowId` key.
-This value MUST be unique, among all rows of the grid.
+This optionValue MUST be unique, among all rows of the grid.
 * A row SHOULD have an array of columns.
 * A column MUST have a `columndId` key.
-This value MUST be unique, among all columns of the row.
+This optionValue MUST be unique, among all columns of the row.
 * A column SHOULD have a `width` key.
 This describes the width of the column, as a fraction.
     - The sum of all of the `width` keys of all columns in a row SHOULD be less than or equal to 1.
 * A column MAY have `fields` key.
 If an array of field configs -- as expected by `fieldAreaFactory` is passed, those fields will be rendered for the column.